 Print Logotype

-A guest is able to occupy an adapted or partially adapted cabin if they require the facilities these cabins offer.
+• A guest is able to occupy an accessible or partially accessible stateroom if they require the facilities these staterooms offer.

 Restricted access balconies

-Please be aware that due to the length of the access ramp which is required because of the height of the step through the door and turning space on the balcony some guests might have issues in trying to access and utilise the balcony.
+Due to the length of the access ramp which is required because of the height of the step through the door and turning space on the balcony, some guests might have issues in trying to access and utilise the balcony in the following staterooms:

 Additional Information